This post about gluten-free cooking oils contains affiliate links.

 Omega 3 fatty acids help control inflammation in the body and can be very helpful in maintaining your health.
 If you’re on a gluten-free diet and suffer from various gut ailments, or even if you have aches and pains or any sort of autoimmune disease or inflammation, I suggest using oils with higher levels of omega 3 fatty acids.
 Your gut is already inflamed and you don’t want to add to your digestive fire by using oils that fuel that fire.

 Oils with omega 3 fatty acids include extra virgin olive oil, avocado oil and even butter.
 Many people take a fish oil supplement (I don’t know anyone who cooks with fish oil though), which is a great way to enhance your health and ensure you get plenty of omega 3s in your diet.
-(I take this fish oil daily by Country Life.)
+(I take this exact fish oil daily.)